-The BCC Bylaws Template was approved on May 25, 2021, and amended on July 13, 2021, and is Attachment A to the CEO Policy.
+The County Executive Office BCC Bylaws template was approved by the Board of Supervisors (Board) on May 25, 2021, and later amended on July 13, 2021.

-County staff have identified 9 OC Community Resources BCCs that are under Board jurisdiction, which are administratively supported by County agencies (Support Agencies).
+County staff have identified the OC Community Resources BCCs that are under Board jurisdiction, which are administratively supported by County Departments.